Preimplantation genetic diagnosis: Support for PGD

-The second most common type of argument in the literature deviates slightly from the one mentioned above in that it focuses primarily on the duties of parents in relation to the human flourishing of the individual.
-This argument feeds on the idea that parents have an obligation and responsibility to ensure that the unborn child has minimum living conditions that can be met.
+The first type of argument is mainly made by a part of academia that believes that a disability or disorder likely implies a reduced quality of life for the unborn child.
+The second most common type of argument focuses primarily on the duties of parents in relation to the human flourishing of the individual.
+This argument feeds on the idea that parents have an obligation and responsibility to ensure minimum living conditions for the unborn child.

-Finally, a final category of argument is one that emphasizes the importance of bringing individuals with disabilities/disorders into the world with the consideration of how much they can contribute to the socioeconomic growth of society.
-Or rather, this argument refers to the fact that these individuals would not be able to contribute to improving the status quo and well-being of society as a whole.
+A final category of argument is one that emphasizes the importance of bringing individuals with disabilities and disorders into the world with the consideration of how much they can contribute to the socioeconomic growth of society, suggesting these individuals would not be able to contribute to improving the status quo and well-being of society as a whole.